Hjdskes/hjdskes.github.io/content/blog/gsoc-part-9.md

 corner][pr-profile].
 This is required for the next step, in which I'll be adding support for profiles to Piper.

 This blog post is part of a series.
-You can read the previous part about the LED stack page [here](/blog/gsoc-part-8).
+You can read the next part about finishing the button page [here](/blog/gsoc-part-10) or the previous part about the LED stack page [here](/blog/gsoc-part-8).

 [button-mockup]: https://github.com/libratbag/piper/raw/wiki/redesign/buttons.png